PeterHUistyping/MIT6.824-6.5840-Distributed-Systems/Lecture/03-GFS.md

   Primary P updated its own state.
   But secondary S1 did not update (failed? slow? network problem?).
   Client C1 reads from P; Client C2 reads from S1.
-    they will see different results!
+    They will see different results!
   Such a departure from ideal behavior is an "anomaly".
   But note that in this case the primary would have returned
     an error to the writing client.

 How can consistent but undefined arise?
-  Clients break big writes into multiple small writes, e.g. at chunk boundaries, and GFS may interleave
-    them if concurrent client writes.
+  Clients break big writes into multiple small writes, e.g. at chunk boundaries, and GFS may interleave them if concurrent client writes.

 How can duplicated data arise?
   Clients re-try record appends.